2025 PA Music Festival kicks off

-The 2025 Prince Albert Music Festival officially began on at Messiah Lutheran Church on Monday, March 3.
+The 2025 Prince Albert Music Festival officially began at Messiah Lutheran Church on Monday, March 3.

 The festival began with piano students taking the stage on Monday and Tuesday, followed by instrumental performances at the Mont St. Joseph Home on Thursday and Friday.
 Choral, vocal, and musical theatre groups will be on stage from March 13-16 at Messiah Lutheran, and band concerts will run from March 18-21 at Carlton Comprehensive Public High School.